 Introduction

-Anaemia represents a major medical challenge, particularly in females in developing countries, who are more vulnerable [1].
+Anaemia represents is a major medical challenge, particularly in females in developing countries, who are more vulnerable [1].
 In 2019, the global prevalence of anaemia was 13.4% (1.8 billion individuals) and accounted for almost 50.3 million years lived with disability (YLDs) [1].
 Overall, anaemia is responsible for 5.7% of all YLDs globally and is ranked the third leading cause of disability worldwide [1].
 The prevalence of anaemia among patients with type 2 diabetes mellitus (T2DM) was obtained in different countries across the globe—in a systematic review and meta-analysis in Africa (28.46%) [2] and in different Asian countries, Kuwait (28.5%) [3], Iran (19.6%) [4], India (12.3%) [5], Korea (12.74%) [6], Sri Lanka (31.3%) [7] and China (21.3%) [8].
-In addition, many predictors of anaemia have been identified for patients with diabetes mellitus, such as older age [6–12], high body mass index (BMI) [6, 8], male gender [9, 12], female gender[3, 5, 7, 13], chronic duration of diabetes mellitus [4, 7] poor glycaemic control [7, 8], lower level of educational and lower income[6] and comorbidities [14].
+In addition, many predictors of anaemia have been identified for patients with diabetes mellitus, such as older age [6–12], high body mass index (BMI) [6, 8], male gender [9, 12], female gender[3, 5, 7, 13], chronic duration of diabetes mellitus [4, 7] poor glycaemic control [7, 8], lower level of education.al and lower income[6] and comorbidities [14].
 Conversely, diabetes mellitus is a growing global health and medical problem, with an increased global prevalence from 211.2 million in 1990 to 476.0 million in 2017, which is a 129.7% increase [15].
 Likewise, the number of deaths and disability-adjusted life-years increased, approaching 67.9 million,with a 116.7% increase [15].
-More importantly, the marked difference inaccess to healthcare facilities, the increased financial burden, the quality of care and the available data quality among different countries are contributing factors that complicate disease control [15, 16].
+More importantly, the marked difference inaccess to healthcare facilities, the increased financial burden, the quality of care and the available data quality among different countries are contributory factors complicating the contributing factors that complicate disease control [15, 16].
 While Central Asia reported the highest increases in the average annual percent change prevalence (2.73%) and mortality (1.73%), East Asia demonstrated slower growth and declining mortality (−0.31%) [17].
 In addition, Southeast Asia documented a sharp surge in prevalence, with an annual percentage change of 5.61% from 2019 to 2021 [17].
 It should be noted that there is a global increase in the incidence and prevalence of T2DM, particularly in low-middle, middle and high-middle income countries [15].
 Interestingly, Asian women with diabetes mellitus consistently had lower prevalence and mortality rates than men [17].
 Likewise, the prevalence of diabetes mellitus varied among different Gulf countries, such as Saudi Arabia (18.3%), Bahrain (16.3%), United Arab Emirates (15.4%), Oman (8.0%), Qatar (15.5%) and Kuwait (22.0%) [18].

-In 2021, the International Diabetes Federation estimated the prevalence of diabetes mellitus (including all types) in adults in the Kingdom of Saudi Arabia (KSA) to reach 21.4% by 2045[19].
+In 2021, the International Diabetes Federation estimated the general prevalence of diabetes mellitus (including all types) in adults in the Kingdom of Saudi Arabia (KSA) to reach 21.4% by 2045[19].
 Increased life expectancy and lifestyle changes, urbanisation and industrialisation, which are associated with physical inactivity and unhealthy eating habits, are contributing factors for the increased prevalence of diabetes mellitus [20].
 Unfortunately, managing patients with T2DM and its complications is associated with a considerable financial burden on the healthcare system [19, 21].
 Conversely, the overall prevalence of anaemia among hospital attendees in the KSA was considerably high (38.7%), particularly among females (68.2%) compared with males (31.8%) [22].
 Based on the severity of anaemia among the Saudi population, the percentages of severe, moderate and mild anaemia were 16.6%, 43.9% and 39.6%, respectively[22].